 - Pay Expired Cosmetology License Fees

 Currently, the Board of Cosmetology requires all cosmetologists, facial specialists, nail specialists, and full specialists to complete 10 hours of board-approved continuing education prior to the license/registration renewal.
-It is no longer required to complete 16 CE hours to renew in 2020 or 2021, only 10 hours.
+It is no longer required to complete 16 CE hours to renew a delinquent or active license, only 10 hours.